Board of Trustees for 2014-15

 Paul joined the Packer community in 2000 as a college counselor and an American history teacher.
 After working for three years in that capacity, he assumed the responsibilities of Dean of Students for Grades 9 and 10, a role he held until he left Packer in June 2008.
 Paul is the head of school at the Nightingale-Bamford School in Manhattan, where he was head of the upper school for four years.
 Paul joined Packer's Board in 2010.
 This year, he is on the Buildings and Grounds and Development Committees.

 A former president of Packer's Parent Association, Gwenn joined the Board in 2010.
 She has been a Packer parent since 2004, and her sons are members of the Classes of 2012 and 2015.
 Gwenn is a co-founder of New World Coffee, a chain of coffee bars.
 She is on the Committee on Trustees and the Diversity Committee, and she is a member of the Major Gifts Task Force.

-LisaMarie is a substitute math teacher at Léman Manhattan Preparatory and previously taught at St. Joseph's in Downtown Brooklyn.
+LisaMarie was a substitute math teacher at Léman Manhattan Preparatory and previously taught at St. Joseph's in downtown Brooklyn.
 She was a founder of an angel investing group and a managing director at JP Morgan.
-LisaMarie is an advisory board member of St. Joseph’s and a former advisory board member of Grace Church School in Brooklyn.
 Her children have been at Packer since 2003 and are in 10th and 11th Grades.
 LisaMarie is a member of the Executive Committee, the chair of the Major Gifts Task Force, and a member of the Committee on Trustees and the Finance Committee.

 Bruce L. Dennis